-Please feel free to make an appointment with the Planning & Development Division staff to discuss your application by calling 407-665-7444.
+Contact the Planning & Development Division to discuss your variance request.

 County Services Building

 1101 East First Street, Room 2028, Sanford, Florida 32771

 Telephone: (407) 665-7371

 Once you have determined that a variance is required and that you have a qualifying hardship to obtain a variance, you will need to submit a completed variance application packet with the required fee to the Planning and Development Division by the variance application deadline.